Crooner: History

+Female crooners

+The term crooner has been applied to some female singers around the world, especially those who have low alto voices.
+Among the first was white American singer Lee Morse who performed in three Vitaphone short films in 1930.
+A cartoon published in the Cleveland Plain Dealer in 1930 listed four male and seven female singers as the "All-American Crooning Eleven".
+Blues singer Ruth Etting was in the group, along with Helen Morgan, Libby Holman, Bernadene Hayes, Annette Hanshaw, and others.
+Several more American women singers were called crooners in 1950 with chart hits by Teresa Brewer and Patti Page.
+Anita O'Day's version of "Tennessee Waltz" was a crooner-style hit in 1951.
+The success of women crooners continued through 1956 but was diminished in 1957 after Billboard combined the segregated black and white pop charts, which led to a rise in male hit songs.
+Black American blues singer Nina Simone has been described as a crooner for her work in the 1960s and 1970s.

 Country crooners

 Due to the country songs popularized by Bing Crosby, the crooning style of singing became an enduring part of country music.
 Crosby achieved a million seller with his 1940 rendition of the song "San Antonio Rose", originally recorded by Bob Wills & His Texas Playboys.
 In 1942, Perry Como had a smash hit with "Deep in the Heart of Texas"; Crosby, who had an enormous influence on Como, covered this song and took it to the number 3 position in the US chart that same year.
 Eddy Arnold, Jim Reeves and Ray Price are especially well known for their country crooner standards.

 Dean Martin is associated with the country music he recorded in the period when he was working for Reprise Records, whilst his fellow Italian-American crooner Como recorded several albums with country producer Chet Atkins in Nashville.
 Regular, non-country crooners also scored hits with pop versions of country songs: Tony Bennett had a Billboard number 1 hit in 1951 with his rendition of Hank Williams' "Cold, Cold Heart"; Como had a number 1 hit in 1953 with his version of "Don't Let the Stars Get in Your Eyes", a chart-topping country hit for its author Slim Willet and a number 4 country hit for Ray Price; Guy Mitchell scored a number 1 in 1959 with "Heartaches by the Number", a country hit for Ray Price; and Britain's Engelbert Humperdinck achieved a 1967 UK number 1 hit with "Release Me", another song already made famous by Price in 1954.
 In 1970, Price had a number 1 US country hit and a number 11 Hot 100 hit with the song "For the Good Times", written by Kris Kristofferson; subsequently, Como's rendition reached number 7 in 1973 on the UK Singles Chart.